FAQS

 Why equip your drone with a Parachute Recovery System (PRS)?

-Adding a Parachute Recovery System (PRS) to a drone can help ensure safety in the event of a technical failure or critical problem during flight (extreme weather conditions, radio transmission failure, technical failure of the propulsion system, loss of GPS signal, etc.).
+Integrating a Parachute Recovery System (PRS) into a drone significantly enhances operational safety in the event of a technical failure or critical in-flight incident, such as extreme weather conditions, loss of radio communication, propulsion system malfunction, or GPS signal failure.

-How do the Kronos Mini / Nano Parachute Recovery Systems (PRS) work?
+How does the Kronos Parachute Recovery System (PRS) deploy?

 For total safety, the Kronos Mini Parachute Recovery System (PRS) can also be deployed manually, using a Klick trigger remote control.
 The Kronos Nano Parachute Recovery System (PRS) cannot be activated by the Klick trigger remote control, but only by autonomous deployment technology.